OpenEvalProject/evals/manuscripts/elife-64669/v2/manuscript.md

 ## Materials and methods

-## Simulations
+### Simulations

 For CNN training, we performed simulations under three scenarios: neutral mutations only; positive selection of a de novo mutation in the recipient population (selective sweep); and positive selection of a derived mutation that was transferred via gene flow from the donor population to the recipient population (adaptive introgression, AI).
 In the sweep and AI scenarios, the selection coefficient was drawn log-uniformly from between 0.0001 and 0.1 for Europeans and between 0.001 and 0.1 for Melanesians (in the latter case, very few selected alleles survive with a very small selection coefficient, so we narrowed the range to reduce computational burden).
 The uniformly distributed time of mutation was decoupled from the uniformly distributed time of selection onset, thus allowing for soft sweeps (Hermisson and Pennings, 2005).
 For the selective sweep scenario, the mutation and selection times could occur at any time older than 1 kya but more recent than the split between the recipient population and its unadmixed sister population, with the constraint that the mutation must be introduced before the onset of selection.
 For the AI scenario, a neutrally evolving mutation was introduced to the donor population any time more recent than the split between the donor and the ancestor of recipient and unadmixed sister population, but older than 1 kya before the introgression event.
 Then, this mutation was transmitted to the recipient population, whereupon selection could start to act on it at any time after introgression but before 1 kya.

 We further evaluated our Demographic Model A1 CNNs using an additional 10,000 simulations that incorporated a DFE using the parameters estimated for Europeans in Kim et al., 2017 and used in Kim et al., 2018.
 We considered two mutation types: 30% neutral and 70% deleterious.
 The deleterious portion of introduced mutations had a selection coefficient drawn from a reflected gamma distribution with shape parameter 0.186, and expected value −0.01314833.
-We approximated the dominance scheme from Kim et al., 2018, using a fixed dominance coefficient for deleterious mutations of 0.5/(1-7071.07*E⁢[s]) where E⁢[s] is the expected value from the gamma distribution (i.e. all deleterious mutations were effectively recessive).
+We approximated the dominance scheme from Kim et al., 2018, using a fixed dominance coefficient for deleterious mutations of $0.5/(1-7071.07*E⁢[s])$ where $E⁢[s]$ is the expected value from the gamma distribution (i.e. all deleterious mutations were effectively recessive).

 To incorporate selection, we implemented a new module in stdpopsim (Adrion et al., 2020a), which leverages the forwards-in-time simulator SLiM (Haller and Messer, 2019) for simulating selection.
 For consistency, we also used stdpopsim’s SLiM engine for neutral simulations. stdpopsim uses SLiM’s ability to output tree sequences (Haller et al., 2019; Kelleher et al., 2018), which retains complete information about the samples’ marginal genealogies.
 Further, stdpopsim recapitates the tree sequences (ensuring that all sampled lineages have a single common ancestor), and applies neutrally evolving mutations to the genealogies, using the coalescent framework of msprime (Kelleher et al., 2016).

-We simulated 100 kbp regions, with a mutation rate of 1.29×10-8 per site per generation (Tian et al., 2019), an empirical recombination map drawn uniformly at random from the HapMapII genetic map (Frazer et al., 2007), and the selected mutation introduced at the region’s midpoint.
+We simulated 100 kbp regions, with a mutation rate of $1.29\times10^{-8}$ per site per generation (Tian et al., 2019), an empirical recombination map drawn uniformly at random from the HapMapII genetic map (Frazer et al., 2007), and the selected mutation introduced at the region’s midpoint.
 For both the sweep scenario and the AI scenario, we used a rejection-sampling approach to condition on the selected allele’s frequency being ≥ in the recipient population at the end of the simulation.
 This was done by saving the simulation state prior to the introduction of the selected mutation (and saving again after successful transmission to the recipient population, for the AI scenario), then restoring simulations to the most recent save point if the mutation was lost, or if the allele frequency threshold was not met at the end of the simulation.

-To speed up simulations, we applied a scaling factor of Q=10.
-Scaling divides population sizes (N) and event times (T) by Q, and multiplies the mutation rate µ, recombination rate r and selection coefficient s by Q, such that the population genetic parameters θ=4⁢N⁢μ, ρ=4⁢N⁢r, and N⁢s remain approximately invariant to the applied scaling factor (Haller and Messer, 2019).
+To speed up simulations, we applied a scaling factor of $Q=10$.
+Scaling divides population sizes ($N$) and event times ($T$) by $Q$, and multiplies the mutation rate µ, recombination rate $r$ and selection coefficient $s$ by $Q$, such that the population genetic parameters $\theta=4⁢N⁢\mu$, $ρ=4⁢N⁢r$, and $N⁢s$ remain approximately invariant to the applied scaling factor (Haller and Messer, 2019).
 After simulating, we further filtered our AI scenario simulations to exclude those that ended with a minor beneficial allele frequency less than a specific cutoff.
 We tried two cutoffs—5% and 25%—and present results for both.
 Rejection sampling within SLiM was not possible at these higher thresholds, as simulations often had low probability of reaching the threshold, particularly for recently introduced mutations.
 We note that this post-simulation filtering alters the distributions of selection coefficients and times of selection onset used for CNN training.

 To investigate Neanderthal gene flow into Europeans, we simulated an out-of-Africa demographic model with a single pulse of Neanderthal gene flow into Europeans but not into African Yoruba (Demographic Model A1, Figure 1—figure supplement 1), using a composite of previously published model parameters (Appendix 3—table 1).
 The number of samples to simulate for each population was chosen to match the YRI and CEU panels in the 1000 Genomes dataset (Auton et al., 2015), and the two high coverage Neanderthal genomes (Prüfer et al., 2014).
 The two simulated Neanderthals were sampled at times corresponding to the estimated ages of the samples as reported in Prüfer et al., 2017.
 To test model misspecification, we performed an additional 10,000 simulations per simulation scenario on a modified version of this model that also incorporates archaic admixture in Africa (Ragsdale and Gravel, 2019) (Demographic Model A2; Figure 1—figure supplement 1).

 To investigate Denisovan gene flow into Melanesian populations, we simulated an out-of-Africa demographic history incorporating two pulses of Denisovan gene flow (Malaspinas et al., 2016; Jacobs et al., 2019) implemented as the PapuansOutOfAfrica_10J19 model in stdpopsim (Adrion et al., 2020a).
 For this demographic model we sampled a single Denisovan and a single Neanderthal (with sampling time of the latter corresponding to the Altai Neanderthal’s estimated age).
 The number of Melanesian samples was chosen to match a subset of the IGDP panel (Jacobs et al., 2019).
 The Baining population of New Britain was excluded at the request of the IGDP data access committee, and we also excluded first-degree relatives, resulting in a total of 139 Melanesian individuals used in the analysis.
 As this demographic model includes two pulses of Denisovan admixture, we simulated half of our AI simulations to correspond with gene flow from the first pulse, and half from the second pulse.

-## Conversion of simulations to genotype matrices
+### Conversion of simulations to genotype matrices

 We converted the tree sequence files from the simulations into genotype matrices using the tskit Python API (Kelleher et al., 2016).
 Major alleles (those with sample frequency greater than 0.5 after merging all individuals) were encoded in the matrix as 0, while minor alleles were encoded as 1.
 In the event of equal counts for both alleles, the major allele was chosen at random.
 Only sites with a minor allele frequency >5% were retained.
 For sweep and AI simulations, we excluded the site of the selected mutation.

 We note that different simulations result in different numbers of segregating sites, but a constraint for efficient CNN training is that each datum in a batch must have the same dimensions.
 Existing approaches to solve this problem are to use only a fixed number of segregating sites (Chan et al., 2018), to pad the matrix out to the maximum number of observed segregating sites (Flagel et al., 2019), or to use an image-resize function to constrain the size of the input data (Torada et al., 2019).
 Each approach discards spatial information about the local density of segregating sites, although this may be recovered by including an additional vector of inter-site distances as input to the network (Flagel et al., 2019).

 To obtain the benefits of image resizing (fast training times for reduced sizes and easy application to genomic windows of a fixed size), while avoiding its drawbacks, we chose to resize our input matrices differently, and only along the dimension corresponding to sites.
-To resize the genomic window to have length m, the window was partitioned into m bins, and for each individual haplotype we counted the number of minor alleles observed per bin.
+To resize the genomic window to have length $m$, the window was partitioned into $m$ bins, and for each individual haplotype we counted the number of minor alleles observed per bin.
 Compared with interpolation-based resizing (Torada et al., 2019), binning is qualitatively similar, but preserves inter-allele distances and thus the local density of segregating sites.
 Furthermore, as we do not resize along the dimension corresponding to individuals, this also permits the use of permutation-invariant networks (Chan et al., 2018), although we do not pursue that network architecture here.

-We report results for m=256, but also tried m=32, 64, and 128 bins.
+We report results for $m=256$, but also tried $m=32$, 64, and 128 bins.
 Preliminary results indicated greater training and validation accuracy for CNNs trained with more bins, around 1% difference between both 32 and 64, and 64 and 128, although only marginal improvement for 256 compared with 128 bins.
 When matching unphased data, we combined genotypes by summing minor allele counts between the chromosomes of each individual.
 We note that all data were treated as either phased, or unphased, and no mixed phasing was considered.

 We then partitioned the resized genotype matrix into submatrices by population.
 Submatrices were ordered left-to-right according to the donor, recipient, and unadmixed populations respectively.
 For genotype matrices including both Neanderthals and Denisovans, we placed the non-donor archaic population to the left of the donor.
 To ensure that a non-permutation-invariant CNN could learn the structure in our data, we sorted the haplotypes (Flagel et al., 2019; Torada et al., 2019).
 The resized haplotypes/individuals within each submatrix were ordered left-to-right by decreasing similarity to the donor population, calculated as the Euclidean distance to the average minor-allele density of the donor population (analogous to a vector of the donor allele frequencies).
 An example (phased) genotype matrix image for an AI simulation is shown in Figure 1.

-## Conversion of empirical data to genotype matrices
+### Conversion of empirical data to genotype matrices

 Using bcftools (Li, 2011), we performed a locus-wise intersection of the following VCFs: 1000 Genomes (The 1000 Auton et al., 2015), IGDP (Jacobs et al., 2019), the high coverage Denisovan genome (Meyer et al., 2012), and the Altai and Vindija Neanderthal genomes (Prüfer et al., 2014).
 All VCFs corresponded to the GRCh37/hg19 reference sequence.
 Genotype matrices were constructed by parsing the output of bcftools query over 100 kbp windows, filtering out sites with sample allele frequency <5% or with more than 10% of genotypes missing, then excluding windows with fewer than 20 segregating sites.
 Each genotype matrix was then resized and sorted as described for simulations.
 When data were considered to be phased, as for the CEU/YRI populations, we also treated the Neanderthal genotypes as if they were phased according to REF/ALT columns in the VCF.
 While this is equivalent to random phasing, both high-coverage Neanderthal individuals are highly inbred, so this is unlikely to be problematic in practice.

-## CNN model architecture and training
+### CNN model architecture and training

 We implemented the CNN model in Keras (Chollet, 2015), configured to use the Tensorflow backend (Abadi et al., 2015).
 To save disk space and memory, the input matrices were stored as eight bit integers rather than floating point numbers, and were not mean-centred or otherwise normalised prior to input into the network.
 We instead made the first layer of our network a batch normalisation layer, which simultaneously converts the input layer to floating point numbers and learns the best normalisation of the data for the network.

-The CNN architecture (Figure 1) consists of k convolution blocks each comprised of a batch normalisation layer followed by a 2D convolution layer with 2 × 2 stride, 16 filters of size 4 × 4, and leaky ReLU activation.
-The k blocks are followed by a single fully-connected output node of size one, with sigmoid activation giving the probability Pr[AI].
+The CNN architecture (Figure 1) consists of $k$ convolution blocks each comprised of a batch normalisation layer followed by a 2D convolution layer with 2 × 2 stride, 16 filters of size 4 × 4, and leaky ReLU activation.
+The $k$ blocks are followed by a single fully-connected output node of size one, with sigmoid activation giving the probability Pr[AI].
 We do not include pooling layers, as is common in a CNN architecture (e.g. Torada et al., 2019), and instead use a 2 × 2 stride size to reduce the output size of successive blocks (Springenberg et al., 2015).
 This is computationally cheaper and had no observable difference in network performance.
 We sought to maximise the depth of the network, but the size of the input matrix constrains the maximum number of blocks in the network due to successive halving of the dimensionality in each block.
-For m=256 resizing bins, we used k=7 blocks.
+For $m=256$ resizing bins, we used $k=7$ blocks.

 We partitioned 100,000 independent simulations for each of the three selection scenarios into training and validation sets (approximate 90%/10% split).
 The hyperparameters and network architecture were tuned on a smaller preliminary set of simulations that did not vary the selection coefficient or time of onset of selection, so we chose not to split the simulations into a third 'test’ set when evaluating the models trained on our final simulations.
 The model was trained for three epochs, with model weights updated after batches of 64, using the Adam optimiser and cross-entropy for the loss function.
 We evaluated model fit by inspecting loss and accuracy terms at the end of training (Appendix 2—table 1).
 Preliminary analyses indicated three epochs were sufficient for approximate convergence between training and validation metrics, but we did not observe divergence (likely indicating overfitting) even when training for additional epochs.

-## Comparison to other methods
+### Comparison to other methods

 We converted our simulated tree sequences to VolcanoFinder (Setter et al., 2020) input (a per-locus allele counts file, and a frequency-spectrum input file).
 One frequency-spectrum input file was created for each distinct demographic model, obtained by averaging over all neutral-scenario simulations.
 VolcanoFinder was run following examples in the manual, using 800 evenly-spaced genomic bins (-G 800), and taking the maximum value for the likelihood-ratio test statistic (LRT) as the summary statistic for that simulation.
 VolcanoFinder further requires a value for the divergence between the donor and recipient populations, which it can estimate by doing a grid search for the value which maximises the LRT.
 However, this is more computationally intensive than providing a value, so we obtained a value by grid search for a small sample of our simulations for each of Demographic Models A1 and B, and used the most frequently observed value (-D 0.001075 for Demographic Model A1 and A2, and -D 0.001465 for Demographic Model B).

 Additional AI-related summary statistics were chosen based on Racimo et al., 2017b and calculated on the simulated tree sequences.
 The fd statistic was implemented from the description in Martin et al., 2015 and the remaining statistics were implemented from their description in Racimo et al., 2017b.
 Summary statistics (including the VolcanoFinder LRT) were obtained for 600,000 simulations (100,000 for each of three simulation scenarios, for each of Demographic Models A1 and B).
 We calculated p-values by comparing each statistic to the null distribution that was obtained from the neutral simulation scenarios.

-## Calibration
+### Calibration

-For a well calibrated output, we expect proportion x of the output probabilities with Pr[AI] ∼x to be true positives.
+For a well calibrated output, we expect proportion $x$ of the output probabilities with Pr[AI] $∼x$ to be true positives.
 It has been noted elsewhere (Guo et al., 2017) that CNNs may produce improperly calibrated probabilities.
 However, even if the probabilities are calibrated with respect to the validation dataset (which has even class ratios), this is unlikely to hold for empirical data, as the relative ratios of AI versus not-AI windows in the genome are very skewed.

 We tested three calibration methods: beta regression (Kull et al., 2017), isotonic regression (Chakravarti, 1989), and Platt, 1999 scaling.
 To calibrate our CNN output, we first resampled our training dataset to the desired class ratios.
 We then fit each calibrator to predict the true class in the resampled training dataset from the CNN prediction for the resampled training dataset.
 To assess the calibration procedure, we inspected reliability plots for our calibrated and uncalibrated predictions, as evaluated with a resampled validation dataset (Figure 4—figure supplement 1, Figure 4—figure supplement 2, Figure 4—figure supplement 3, Figure 4—figure supplement 4).
 We also checked if the sum of the residuals was normally distributed, following the approach of Turner et al., 2019.
 Both beta calibration and isotonic regression gave well-calibrated probabilities compared with uncalibrated model outputs, and for our predictions on empirical data we chose to apply beta calibration due to its relative simplicity.

-## Saliency maps
+### Saliency maps

 We computed average saliency maps, by averaging over a set of input-specific saliency maps that were calculated for a set of 300 simulated genotype matrices for each simulated scenario.
 The input-specific saliency maps were calculated using tf-keras-vis v0.5.5 (Kubota, 2020) configured to use ‘vanilla’ saliency maps.
 A sharper image was obtained by exchanging the CNN output layer’s sigmoid activation with linear activation, as recommended in the tf-keras-vis documentation.
 For the ‘vanilla’ saliency option, the image-specific class saliency is calculated by computing the gradient of a network’s output with respect to a single input.
 The exact details of how the saliency is calculated via propagation through a neural network can be found in Simonyan et al., 2014, who offer this interpretation: ‘[T]he magnitude of the derivative indicates which pixels need to be changed the least to affect the class score the most’.

-## Application of trained CNN to empirical datasets
+### Application of trained CNN to empirical datasets

 We show Manhattan plots where each data point is a 100 kbp window that moves along the genome in steps of size 20 kbp.
 Gene annotations were extracted from the Ensembl release 87 GFF3 file (with GRCh37/hg19 coordinates), obtained via ensembl’s ftp server.
 We extracted the columns with source=‘ensembl_havana’ and type=‘gene’, and report the genes which intersected with the 30 top ranking CNN predictions or a 100 kbp flanking region.
 Adjacent regions were merged together prior to intersection, so that genes were reported only once.

-## Compute resources
+### Compute resources

 All simulations and results reported here were obtained on an compute server with two Intel Xeon 6248 CPUs (80 cores total), 768 GB RAM, and five NVIDIA Tesla T4 GPUs.
 300,000 SLiM simulations took approximately 80 weeks of CPU time for each of Demographic Model A1 and B. Each simulation executes independently, and is readily distributed across cores or compute nodes.
 This produced 450 GB of tree sequence files.
 The resized genotype matrices were compressed into a Zarr cache (Zarr Development Team, 2020) with size 2.8 GB, for faster loading.
 Training a single CNN on one GPU took approximately 15 min, or 60 CPU hours for an equivalent CPU-only training procedure.
 We did not attempt to optimise memory usage, and thus all data were loaded into memory, requiring approximately 120 GB RAM during training.
 Predicting AI for all genomic windows on an empirical dataset (22 single-chromosome BCF files) took 1 CPU hour.
 However, our prediction pipeline uses multiprocessing and efficiently scales to 80 cores.

-## Code availability
+### Code availability

 The source code for performing simulations, training and evaluating a CNN, and applying a CNN to empirical VCF data, were developed in a new Python application called genomatnn, available at Gower, 2021.